haberdashPI/empriser/plans.md

 X * add legends to make the map easier to read
 X * improve color interpolation (use color brewer) for helper views

-* add a spinner during terrain generation??
+X * add a spinner during terrain generation??
   (this will require breaking up the loops, maybe by having a schedular, or just a web worker)

-* change name of the climate zone view
+X * change name of the climate zone view

 * EXTRA (after improved world map generation + rivers): improve edges to climate zone view.